NSF-Simons-CosmicAI-Institute/template-repository/README.md

 Please include a few sentences that describe the intended use of your software, what research question(s) motivated its development, and how the project fits into the broader context of CosmicAI.

 ## Compilation/Installation Instructions
 Please include a set of instructions for compiling/installing your software.
 If relevant, please specify the target operating system and compiler, along with any implicit dependencies (cmake, CUDA, PyTorch, etc.).
 We strongly recommend including a Dockerfile as a way of promoting flexible deployment.
-If your project is wrapped in Python, we also recommend including an option for downloading pre-compiled binaries.
+If your project is wrapped in Python, we additionally recommend including an option for downloading pre-compiled binaries.

 ## Citation Instructions
 Please include a set of instructions for how users should cite your project.
 If you prefer users to cite the software itself, we have included a CITATION.cff file (citation file format) with a template schema.
 If you prefer users to cite a publication/white paper, please provide a URL and/or relevant publication details.